garmin/connectiq-apps/README.md

 The forum includes several spaces for our developer community:

-* [Connect IQ General Forum][Connect IQ forums]: This is the main forum and is the firs stop for help and developer discussions.
+* [Connect IQ General Forum][Connect IQ forums]: This is the main forum and is the first stop for help and developer discussions.
 * [Connect IQ News & Announcements]: Keep up to date with the latest official SDK news from the Connect IQ team.
 * [Connect IQ App Ideas]: If you have an idea for an app or are looking for a new idea for an app, here is the place to look.
 * [Connect IQ Showcase]: This forum is a dedicated place for developers to field questions and issues with thier user-base.